 2. The cure announcement won't be a sales pitch.
 Think of the biggest news event you've ever seen, say the announcement of 9-11.
 Discovery of a cure to cancer will be bigger -- much, much bigger!
 It will be a world-wide-headline-news story and will be announced by a government.
 Following the announcement, there won't be a 1-800 number or world wide web address to buy the cure!
 It won't be a pharmaceutical company announcement.
 Yes, new drugs showing progression free survival improvement are announced in pharmaceutical company news releases, but these are clinical trial results for a new therapy, not a "cure" announcement.
 And recall what a new lung cancer treatment drug commercial looks and sounds like.
 There are all these legal disclaimers, side-effect disclosures, and restrictions on taking the drug.
 A lung cancer or any cancer cure won't be a commercial advertisement of a drug or treatment.
 It will be a celebration and the biggest news event of your lifetime!

 3. Be very wary of a dietary supplement touted as a cure.
 Cancer is a disease of the human genome.
 Each of us has the genetic predisposition to have every kind and type of cancer ever discovered.
 Science understands the genetic nature of the disease and a changes in diet or taking a dietary supplement does not change or effect our genetic make-up.
-A change in diet to lose weight, avoid diabetes, or improve cardiovascular health is a good thing, but no one claims taking a dietary supplement or a change in diet cures diabetes or heart disease, except scam artists.
+A change in diet to lose weight, avoid diabetes, or improve cardiovascular health is a good thing, but no one claims taking a dietary supplement or a change in diet cures diabetes, heart disease or cancer, except scam artists.
 A healthy diet has many benefits; curing cancer is not one of them.

 4. Self-promoters touting heroic cancer survival stories are scammers.
 If you want to read and believe heroic survival stories, they are in forums such as this one.
 Our survival stories sell hope; they don't sell product.
 No one here is seeking fame for surviving lung cancer.
 Certainly, no one here is getting rich surviving this awful disease.
 Real lung cancer patients know that cancer sucks, treatment sucks, scans suck, the whole process sucks.
 No one here sits for a TV interview claiming to beat lung cancer by taking this, that or the other thing.
 While the first rule to being successful in sales is to sell yourself, we are not selling anything.